 What is Credit Counseling?

-Credit Counseling provides a budget for consumers who are unable to create their own debt relief.
-Counseling services are provided in two forms: government or private organizations.
+Credit Counseling provides a budget for consumers who are unable to create their debt relief.
+Counseling services are provided in two forms: the government or private organizations.
 Government organizations are non-profit locations in cities and towns around the United States.
 They have government funds to provide free counseling.
 It is a voluntary program.
-Universities, US Cooperative Services, military, credit unions, and housing authorities’ offer debt counseling.
+Universities, US Cooperative Services, military, credit unions, and housing authorities offer debt counseling.
 Private debt counseling requires fees.
 Both types of credit counseling provide advice, seminars, personalized services, and educational materials.

-What is Debt Management Plans?
+What Are Debt Management Plans?

 Debt Management Plans (DMP) refers to a program set up to help consumers pay their debts through a credit counseling agency.
 The agency will work with the consumer as a mediator to discuss debt resolutions with creditors.
 DMPs may be sought through independent debt relief services

 CuraDebt.com is a debt service that provides debt management plans.
-As an example of debt relief programs the company employs trained agents that mediate with creditors and provide counseling and budget services.
+As an example of debt relief programs, the company employs trained agents that mediate with creditors and provide counseling and budget services.
 There are many types of programs out there for debt management plans in which a payment program is structured to pay down the debt in as little time as possible.
 It is not debt consolidation or debt settlement.